matjaz99/alertmonitor/README.md

 ```

-## Views
+## Alertmonitor GUI

 ### Active alerts view

-This view shows currently active alerts.
+This view shows all currently active alerts.

 Active alerts can be filtered by selecting one or more tags.
 Deselect all tags to show all alerts.

+Search (in upper right corner) allows searching alerts by: `instance`, `alertname`, `info`, `job`, `description`.
+Search can
+be used in combination with tags.

 ### Journal view